Skip to Content

 An analysis DOT presented to community boards in June 2023 forecasted that a two-way busway would cause "severe" impacts on side streets, which would "have implications for buses on those roadways."
 A one-way eastbound bus lane would also cause delays on nearby streets, officials said at the time.

-DOT has yet to reveal its block-by-block designs for project.
-To achieve Mamdani's 20 percent goal, the agency will need a design that actually frees buses on the corridor from the shackles of traffic, according to one expert.
+DOT has yet to reveal its block-by-block designs for the project.
+To achieve Mamdani's 20 percent goal, the agency will need a design that actually frees buses on the corridor from the shackles of traffic — which one expert warned would be more difficult without a busway.

-To make that happen, Weinstock said that DOT could make a number of design choices to keep buses flowing, including building out bus bulbs on some stops and making the curb itself a full-time loading zone to discourage people from double parking cars and trucks in the offset lane.
+To wring the most out of the less-effective offset design, Weinstock said that DOT could build out bus bulbs at some stops and make the curb itself a full-time loading zone to discourage people from double parking cars and trucks in the offset lane.

 Despite Riders Alliance's criticism and its decision not to attend the event, a spokesman for the group called the offset bus lanes a "win" and praised the mayor for his focus on improving service for working class bus riders.